 I was surprised that within 15 days of exchanging emails, she would move that fast to meet me.
 Is that normal? or is she trying to lure me to her city to take advantage on me?
 Should I invite her to my city first where it is safer?
 It is very interesting that she is not sending me emails regularly.
 She disappears, and then all of a sudden, she appears again...

 Thanks for your compliments!

 It does sound like you grasp the concepts of scams pretty well.
-Elena's Models never scams, but women can get on the site who have less than pure motives.
+To my knowledge Elena's Models doesn't scam, but women can get on the site who have less than pure motives.